JosiahSBern/Walle-Honors2024/README.md

 # Walle Game
 Welcome to Walle, an engaging simulation game blending robotics, environmental awareness, and interactive gameplay.
-Inspired by the movie WALL-E, this project  allows user players to control a robot and is tasked with bring trash to they're apporiate bins disigushed by being either trash,recyclying, or paper.
-This is done using ros2 and turtlesim enviornement.
+Inspired by the movie WALL-E, this project  allows user players to control a robot and is tasked with bring trash to they're apporiate bins disigushed by being either **Trash**, **Recyclying**, or **Paper**.
+This is done using Ros2 and a Turtlesim enviornement.

 ## Overview
 Walle-Honors2024 is a ROS2-based project implemented in C++ and centered on a robotic simulation inspired by environmental sustainability and robotics.
 The system includes: